PunitTak2005/c-flow-control/README.md

-# flow of control in c
+# Pattern programs using loops
-to understand flow of control in c
+to understand Pattern programs using loops in c